 The online growth assessments will be expanded and modified to incorporate above and below grade content.
 They will be administered in the fall and winter, with students continuing to take the regular spring SOL tests.
-New calculations will be implemented to assess students' academic growth from the fall to winter to spring.
-This growth data will be made available to parents at the conclusion of each test administration.

-What should teachers and parents review?
+What data should teachers and parents/guardians review?

 Each Student Detail by Question Report, which can be viewed in the ParentVUE portal's Documents tab, shows the SOL strands that your student was tested on and whether they answered the test item correctly, as well as the level of difficulty (H=high difficulty, M=medium difficulty, L= low difficulty).
 This information shows what academic content/skills your child knows well and which SOL strands may require review during the school year.
 Teachers can view this information for their class so they can pace instruction and build in supports where needed.
 Beginning school year 2022-2023, students are generally assessed on content they are still learning, thus they are not expected to demonstrate knowledge of standards not yet taught.VDOE emphasizes that standard level information should be the primary focus for parents, guardians, students, and teachers over the vertical scaled score.

 Your student may have two reports- one for Reading and one for Math

 Please reach out to your student's teacher or their School Testing Coordinator with questions.